arazd/ProgressivePrompts/README.md

 ## :star2: Introduction
 We introduce **Progressive Prompts** – a novel Continual Learning (CL) approach for language models.
-Our method is inspired by progressive networks, but is significantly more memory-efficient - it only learns a fixed number of tokens, or prompt, for each new task.
-In Progressive Prompts, we learn a separate prompt for each incoming task and sequentially concatenate it with previously learned prompts.
+Our method is inspired by progressive networks ([A. Rusu et al., NeurIPS 2017](https://arxiv.org/pdf/1606.04671.pdf)), but is significantly more memory-efficient.
+In Progressive Prompts, we learn a separate set of virtual tokens, or ***prompt***, for each incoming task and sequentially concatenate it with previously learned prompts.

 Our method can:

-1) **alleviate catastrophic forgetting** by preserving the knowledge acquired in previous prompts, and
+1) **alleviate catastrophic forgetting**; since it preserves the knowledge acquired in previous prompts, and
-2) **transfer knowledge to future tasks** by sequentially learning new prompts given previous ones.
+2) **transfer knowledge to future tasks**; since new prompts are sequentially concatenated with all prior prompts;
+previous ones.